 Indeed, by the end of the book, I was less frustrated with Suri than with her editors.
 This is an author to watch, to be sure.
 There’s a really solid, enjoyable story inside of Empire of Sand.
 It just needed to be further refined and tightened up.

-I wish I could rate this higher, but it was just too frustrating to give it more than a 3.
 I really wanted to like this book, especially after the compelling first act.
 But I didn’t enjoy most of the latter half of it, though the conclusion is solid enough.
 It’s all just too ponderous, linear, and unchallenging to anything other than my patience.

 Probably not.
 With its YA-ish feel (is New Adult an official category yet?) and heavy romantic plot, this one isn’t precisely in my wheelhouse (though I’ve enjoyed other categorically similar works).
 The blurb on the back of the book made this sound more like an epic fantasy, a term getting tossed too often on novels that severely lack in the “epic” department.